My Sweeten Story: An Epic Brooklyn Brownstone Remodel

-- Homeowners: Janet and Jerry post their 1910 Brooklyn brownstone apartment remodel on Sweeten
+- Homeowners: Janet and Jerry posted their 1910 Brooklyn brownstone remodel on Sweeten

 - Where: Crown Heights, Brooklyn, NY

-- Primary renovation: Homeowners turn their cramped one-bedroom apartment into a loft-like home
+- Primary renovation: A cramped one-bedroom apartment turns into a loft-like home

 - Sweeten’s role: Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.

-From the time we first saw the top-floor space, we knew it would be our nest.
-Like the other apartments, this one-bedroom unit needed work.
+From the time we first saw the top-floor space, we knew it would be our city home.
+Like the other two rental apartments we remodeled with Sweeten in this brownstone, this one-bedroom unit needed work.
 It was dark and chopped up, the kitchen was a wreck and the bathroom was in disrepair.
 We started thinking about how to refresh the under 600-square-foot space and make it feel larger.
 Our goal was to create an open and airy studio.
 We planned to maximize natural light and use natural materials for an organic feel.

 More space with natural light

-In our project’s earlier phases, we’d worked to preserve the building’s architectural features.
+In our rentals, we’d worked to preserve the building’s architectural features.
 But in this unit, previous renovations had removed most original detail.
 Hardwood floors had been replaced with linoleum.
-Moldings that might have graced the overhead plaster were forgone for a drop ceiling.
+Moldings that might have graced the overhead plaster were replaced with a drop ceiling.
 Only the window moldings and the fireplace remained.
 Given this situation, we felt free to rethink the space.
-We decided to use modern elements, bringing in Scandinavian style and Californian mid-century modernism as influences to the new interior.
+We decided to use modern elements as influences for the new interior.
+Our brownstone remodel had Scandinavian style and Californian mid-century modernism.

 Our architects, MNDPC, worked closely with Janet and our Sweeten contractor to achieve several architectural changes.
 First, we moved the entrance from the fourth floor down to the third, making the stairway part of the apartment’s interior.
 This increased privacy and usable space, and also allowed us to increase the living room’s natural light with a skylight at the top of the stairs.

-With the ceiling beautified, we moved to the problematic floors, which were covered in vinyl and old carpeting.
-We wanted natural wood and after much searching, we chose white-oak flooring and planned to lay it in a custom herringbone, or chevron, pattern.
-Unfortunately, there was a long lead time for the wood to be custom cut (nearly two months, as the supplier told us that it would require shipping the planks to Europe), not to mention a high price.
+We moved to the problematic floors, which were covered in vinyl and old carpeting.
+We wanted natural wood and after much searching, we chose white-oak flooring.
+The planks would lay in a custom herringbone, or chevron, pattern.
+Unfortunately, there was a long lead time for the wood to be custom cut (nearly two months coming from Europe), not to mention a high price.
 Just before going back to the drawing board, we found a pre-cut herringbone at half the price.
 It came out fantastic.

 Once the floors were down we were ready to build the kitchen.
-We wanted dark wood cabinets, and while we were planning, Ikea came out with a new style that not only looked great but pleased our budget!
-We wanted countertops that would complement the cabinets and wear well, and considered marble, granite, and a few synthetic materials, but ultimately chose soapstone for its durability and appearance.
+We found dark wood cabinets from Ikea that not only looked great but pleased our budget!
+We wanted countertops that would complement the cabinets and wear well.
+Soapstone had the durability and appearance that worked.
 The veined black goes nicely with the apartment’s other dark features and looks fantastic as a backsplash.

 To stay minimal, we hid appliances in cabinets; our washer/dryer combo, fridge, and pull-out freezer all fit under the counter.
 The pendant lights over the kitchen counter, the chandelier above the old fireplace, and the bedroom fixtures are simultaneously industrial, modern, casual, and polished.